Can Dogs Eat Papaya?

 Like other overly sweet fruits (pineappleopens in a new tab, anyone?), papaya contains a lot of natural sugar, which can cause a mild stomach upset if your pup overeats.
 So, don’t go overboard.
 How much papaya your dog can eat depends on the size of your dog — a few bites are more than enough.
 Papaya is best served to dogs fresh, so steer clear of dehydrated and freeze-dried versions, which are overly concentrated in sugars.

-If your pet has any gastrointestinal issues, is sensitive to GI conditions like pancreatitis, or has other health conditions (like allergies or diabetes), don’t serve your dog papaya.
+If your pet has any gastrointestinal issues, is sensitive to GI conditions like pancreatitis, or has other health conditions (like allergies or diabetesopens in a new tab), don’t serve your dog papaya.
 As always, before introducing any new food, consult your veterinarian with any questions or concerns.

 Are papayas completely safe for dogs?